mykelalvis/FT/Traveller/Adventures/Tripwire.md

 With the Imperial region of [[Jewell Subsector|Jewell]] being threatened from both sides as well as within, a duke is to be appointed to oversee Imperial interests and maintain control of their territories.
 The duke will be stationed on [[Jewell]] but no date has been given and the new duke has yet to be chosen.

 This move has caused political friction with the [[Zhodani]] who have since embargoed all Imperial Megacorporations.
-With rumors that an archduke will be also be selected to govern the [[Deneb]] system, the [[Zhodani]] fear the Imperium's motives and now threaten to cut diplomatic relations altogether.
+With rumors that an archduke will be also be selected to govern the [[Deneb Sector]] system, the [[Zhodani]] fear the [[Imperium]]'s motives and now threaten to cut diplomatic relations altogether.

 Imperial agents suspect that the [[Zhodani]] now plan to deploy a new super weapon, forcing the [[Imperium]] to strengthen their borders and military outposts.
 With tensions running high, only the bravest travellers remain in business and demand higher fees for their services.